kyokin78/rl-flappybird/README.md

 - **Y** - Vertical distance to next pipe
 - **V** - Current velocity of the bird

 In [Cihan Ceyhan](https://github.com/chncyhn/flappybird-qlearning-bot)'s code, if bird enters tunnel more than 30 pixels(pipe width=52px), the bird will move the eyes to next pipe.
 However, it may cause conflict result to the Q-table.
-For the same X,Y, V(to the next pipe), if the bird's current position is close to the edge part(in red) of current pipe, the bird may crash in the tunnel which is transparent to the bird then.
+For the same X, Y, V(to the next pipe), if the bird's current position is close to the edge part of current pipe(in red), the bird may crash in the tunnel which is transparent to the bird at that time.

 <p align="center">
 <img src="res/X_Y_Distance.png" width="250">&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;